kaelari/cv2r/README.md

 # cv2r - Castlevania II: Simon's Quest Randomizer [![Build Status](https://travis-ci.org/tonylukasavage/cv2r.svg?branch=master)](https://travis-ci.org/tonylukasavage/cv2r)

-cv2r - Castlevania II: Simon's Quest Randomizer by **BloodSweatAndCode**.
-Come find me and the CV2R crew for chat on gameplay, racing, and development in the [Discord](https://discord.gg/wFhkKCK)!
+cv2r - Castlevania II: Simon's Quest Randomizer by **BloodSweatAndCode** and **Kaelari**.
+Come find me and the CV2R crew for chat on gameplay, racing, and development in the [Discord](https://discord.gg/wRrh5ZDrZz)!

-Also, you can skip this repository entirely if you just want to generate a seed and play by going to the [CV2R Website](https://cv2r.herokuapp.com/).
+Also, you can skip this repository entirely if you just want to generate a seed and play by going to the [CV2R Website](https://cv2r.kaelari.tech).

 ## supported platforms